geirawsm/sausage_bot/README.md

 If you run `python -m sausage_bot -h` you can also see all the arguments you can add.

+### yt-dlp requires PhantomJS and keeps nagging about it

+Yep.

+Use the `install_phantomjs.sh` script included.

 ## Functions

 SausageBot has the following main functions: